jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 ----

-* I type history_ in the terminal_ to see all the commands I have typed so far
+* I type history_ in the terminal_ to see all the commands I typed for this project

   .. code-block:: python
     :emphasize-lines: 1